The Nature School Port Macquarie Logo The Nature School Port Macquarie Logo

 View Answer

 Yes.
 Students are provided with an individual MacBook for their use, owned by the School.
+This is covered in our Secondary School Fees.
 As in the Primary years we continue to steer away from gamified learning and prefer purposeful use of devices.
+We are a phone-free school for students and phones must be ‘Away for the Day’ at TNS.

 What about electives?